 In our business we work to keep this in mind when not only forming opinions on the relationships we have with each other, but also with our clients.
 If you feel you have a great relationship with a client, take time to understand why.
 Why are they a great client?
 And, why are you doing an exceptional job to keep them as a client?

 We regularly perform client health checks.
 A client health check is a list you create, outlining the services you perform or should be performing for a client.
 Periodically, you should go through the checklist line by line, and with the mindset of a third party, grade yourself on how you are doing.
 Do we just think we are doing an exceptional job, simply because there have not been escalations, or do we know we are doing a great job based on hard facts and data.

 In the world of Information Technology Consulting, we are so used to using the non-quantitative to measure our success.
 We can become casual in the tactical application of our services.
 Being a Virtual or Fractional CIO for a company, requires that you dedicate time and effort.
 You must strive to really understand how a system is performing.
 No news is not always good news.
 Sometimes no news is simply a reflection of your lack of action in digging into a given platform or team, to really understand how they are performing.

 Avoid the temptation of developing an absolute opinion on a person, relationship or technology platform.
-The truth tends to gravitate to the center of any given situation.
+A clear perspective and the truth, tends to gravitate to the center of any given situation.
 Recognize that appearances on the outside rarely provide an entire picture for the intentions and goings on “under the hood”.
 As you seek to truly understand the relationships around you, you will become more open to honest feedback, and your goal of continuous improvement in your personal and corporate development will become a reality.